genadijrazdorov/zgui/README.rst

 GUI software development on a zepto scale.

-zGUI (zeptoGUI) is a minimalistic toolkit for GUI software development in python.
+zGUI is a minimalistic toolkit for GUI software development in python.

 .. warning:: zGUI is at pre-development phase